-Members of the personnel who meet the conditions of award outlined below enjoy exemption from customs duty and/or tax on new or second-hand vehicles.
+Members of the personnel who meet the conditions of award outlined below enjoy exemption from customs duty and/or tax on new and second-hand vehicles.

 To qualify for this exemption, vehicles must be registered in the special 431 Kxxxx or 431 CDxxxx series, commonly referred to as “green plates”.